Frequently Asked Questions (FAQ)

 There are two different ways to build your team for QuestFest:

 Competitive – In order to be eligible for prize money, teams must have between 10-15 people with a minimum of two adults and a maximum of five adults.
 We suggest getting a group together from your local council.
 Not only will this make for smoother planning but it will also keep your council from having to split prize money.
-If you want to compete for the prize money but your group does not meet the ratio requirements, we will be able to combine your group with another to meet the required team size after registration closes.

-Non-Competitive – If your group does not meet the team size requirements for competition and you do NOT wish to split up and/or paired with another group, your team will still be able to participate for fun but will not be eligible for the prize money and will be considered a “Non-Competitive” team.
+Non-Competitive – If your group does not meet the team size requirements for competition and you do NOT wish to split up and/or paired with another group, your team will still be able to participate for fun but will not be eligible for the prize money and will be considered a non-competitive team.

 What if I don't have enough people to build a team?